-It’s gradually been moved away from the standard solution, and you’re stuck in a customized version.
+It has gradually been moved away from the standard solution, and you are operating in a customised version.
 In addition, new needs have been solved with extensive use of Excel and other short term fix solutions.

 At one point, it will be contra-productive to continue adjusting.
 You will meet technical limitations and possibly financial constraints.
 Your company has thus accumulated a technical debt, which can be difficult to handle.

 The initial response to this situation is to look around for a completely new solution.
 Most people understand that changing everything is like having a heart-, lungs- and veins transplant, and will consequently be an extensive exercise.
-The solution are to try to avoid getting in this situation again.
+The solution is to try to avoid getting in this situation again.

 The next generation of ERP solutions will most likely be in the cloud.
 This means that you buy ERP as a service (SaaS).
 Currently, the selection is somewhat limited, and especially for the more advanced industry solutions and solutions for industry and production.
 Some of the established vendors are re-launching old solutions, rewritten for the cloud.
 Others sell “cloud”-solutions that are in fact just your current ERP solutions outsourced to the vendor.
 The third option are vendors that have started with blank sheets, and made an ERP cloud solution from scratch, specially designed to be a real multi-tenant solution, and offered as a service in the cloud.